Live example

 Overview

-This tutorial demonstrates how to build a quality assurance system for customer support responses using three specific Latitude evaluation types:
+This tutorial demonstrates how to build a quality assurance system for customer support responses using three specific Latitude evaluation types:- LLM-as-Judge: Rating evaluation for helpfulness assessment

 - Programmatic Rules with Exact Match for required information validation